STSAT 2C

 • in addition, the Reaction Wheel Assembly (RWA), IR Sensor (IRS), and Femto second Laser Oscillator (FSO) are carried for the verification of new space technologies

-STSat 2C successfully reached orbit after launch on 30.
-January 2013.
+STSat 2C successfully reached orbit after launch on 30 January 2013.
+It operated until April 2014, when contact was lost.
+It reentered on 13 November 2019.

 Nation: South Korea